So you want to become an Australian War Memorial Voluntary Guide!

 Extensive training is required to provide successful applicants with the tools needed to deliver an exceptional visitor experience.
 Accordingly, the Memorial conducts only one recruitment process for voluntary guides each year.
 Formal training commences in late February and concludes mid-July, with a further self-directed component running for an additional three to four months afterwards.

-While we actively recruit voluntary guides only across December and January, we happily accept all applications lodged outside this period.
-Anyone submitting an application during this time will be contacted early in the New Year to re-confirm interest.
+While we actively recruit voluntary guides across December and January, we welcome applications lodged outside this period.
+Anyone submitting an application outside of our active recruitment period will be contacted early in the New Year to re-confirm interest.

-Additional information relating to the voluntary guide training can be viewed at the below links.
+Additional information relating to the voluntary guide training can be viewed below.
+Click the + to extend.

 The overall objective of the Voluntary Guide Training Program is to qualify successful applicants to be active Australian War Memorial Voluntary Guides (VG), capable of committing to and undertaking the following responsibilities: